 Céad Míle Fáilte

-A Chairde, we are delighted to be celebrating the 17th World Book Day in Ireland on Thursday 5th March 2015.
-Over the last 17 years World Book Day has become firmly established as Ireland’s biggest annual event promoting the enjoyment of books and reading.
+A Chairde, we are delighted to be celebrating World Book Day in Ireland on Thursday 2nd March 2017.
+Over the last 20 years (yes, it’s our 20th anniversary in 2017!), World Book Day has become firmly established as Ireland’s biggest annual event promoting the enjoyment of books and reading.
 The main aim is to encourage children to explore the pleasure of books and reading by providing them with an opportunity to have a book of their own.
 This may sound like a very simple idea, but unfortunately, many children do not have access to books in their homes.

 All material, including Euro Book Tokens, is sent in bulk to Ireland and is despatched to schools by the Irish Department of Education.
 We would like schools in Ireland to help ensure that the list used for dispatch is completely up to date.
-Please visit the site registration section or contact the main Helpline on 00 44 01634 729810 or email@example.com.
+Please visit the site registration section or contact the main Helpline on 0906 265 0004 (calls to this number cost £1.00 per minute from most landlines.
+Mobile operators may charge more) or firstname.lastname@example.org

 The Irish Helpline operates for a limited period around World Book Day—please contact it on: email@example.com